edoyango/GraSPH/README.md

 # GraSPH
 GraSPH is an SPH program originally inteded for simulations of bulk granular material as well as fluids.
 This repo contains Fortran source code files in src_serial, src_MPI, src_GPU, seperated by the level of paralellism.
+This code is an upgraded version of used in \[[1](https://doi.org/10.1016/j.compgeo.2020.103474), [2](https://doi.org/10.1007/s11440-021-01162-4), [3](https://doi.org/10.26180/14484099.v1)\].
+Which incorporates more of Fortran and MPI's features, RK4 time-integration, structural changes enabling faster run times, and an option for GPU acceleration (although the speed-up is lacklustre).
+The code currently only simulation water via the classic "Weakly-compressible" approach.
+Simple granular models will be implemented soon.
 - src_serial contains code intended only on one core.
 Compilation requires only compiler (confirmed working with gfortran 9.4.0, ifort 2021.6.0).
 - src_MPI contains code intended to run multi-core configuration enabled with the MPI communication standard. (confirmed working with gfortran 9.4.0, ifort 2021.6.0, openmpi 4.1.2)
 - src_GPU contains code intended to run on a CUDA-enabled GPU.

+NOTE This is a hobby project and is actively being developed.
+Major changes to the main branch can occur.

 # Prerequisites
 Compilation of all source code requires hdf5 libraries where the serial and cuda code requires the high-level libraries as well.